easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

 The modules that load a specific version of the software stack are hand-written in LUA.
-The first level (a module called `LUMI`) is the version of the software stack, the second level (a module called `oartition`) then choses the particular set of hardware to optimise for.
+The first level (a module called `LUMI`) is the version of the software stack, the second level (a module called `partition`) then choses the particular set of hardware to optimise for.
 The `LUMI` module will autoload the most suited `partition` module for the hardware, but users can overwrite this choice, e.g., for cross-compiling which is a common practice on HPE Cray systems but not without difficulties and hence not always possible.